At Steven Fredrick's Tours, we offer several exciting walking themed-tours for our guests. Van shuttle service is available too.

-Are you a fan of South-Seas cinema?
-Do you enjoy seeing old movies of Old Hawaii?
+Are you a fan of South-Seas Cinema?
+Do you enjoy seeing old movies about Old Hawaii?
 If so, this tour is just for you.
 This tour is a step-by-step, scene by scene, reconstruction tour of the Charlie Chan movie "The Black Camel," as shot on Oahu in 1931.

 This detailed tour includes short rest stops.
 Participants are encouraged to carry sun protection items, and to wear comfortable walking shoes and clothes.
 Cost: $40.00 per person.

 An Interview with Steven Fredrick about his Tours

 In October 2018

 Rated the most popular Honolulu ghost tour for Halloween for nine years, the 2018 tours promise to be just as ghastly.
 This is a four-hour walking tour to the dark side of Honolulu.
 A visit to sites of crime, murder, suicide, madness and death.

 GHOST TOURS IN OCTOBER: Every night in October 2018.
 Starting at 7:00 P.M. in downtown Honolulu.
 Due to the intensity of the ghost stories, this tour is recommended only for adults, 21 and over.
 Reservations are required 48 hours prior to tour date.
 Don't wait until the last day to make your reservation.
 Space is limited for this popular tour.
 Cost: $40 per person.

 Chan Tour.
 "Thanks for going over and beyond on my tour yesterday.
 As you know, knowing more about the history of a place makes the present more meaningful."
 Donna Curry, Honolulu, April 2, 2017.